Dave-Lowndes/DavesVisualStudioVisualizers/CppCustomVisualizer/README.md

-# Dave's Visual Studio Debugger Visualizer
+# Dave's Visual Studio Debug Visualizers
-This is an enhanced version of the CppCustomVisualizer in the [Microsoft Concord Extensibility Sample](https://github.com/Microsoft/ConcordExtensibilitySamples/wiki/Cpp-Custom-Visualizer-Sample).
+Win32/MFC Debug Visualizers for the following structures and classes:

+**Times:**  FILETIME, SYSTEMTIME, COleDateTime, CTime, CTimeSpan

+**Miscellaneous:** PROPERTYKEY, LOGFONT
+***
+*If you'd like to see other common structures or classes included, don't hesitate to ask by adding a [new idea in the discussion area](https://github.com/Dave-Lowndes/DavesVisualStudioVisualizers/discussions/new).*
+***
 Variables of the following types are normally displayed in raw forms by the debugger, but as you can see in the following examples, with this extension they're displayed in more useful formats.

 #### FILETIME, SYSTEMTIME
 Displays the time value interpreted as both UTC and local time, shown in your current locale format.